tmpim/casket-docs/docs/casketfile.md

 }
 ```

-Subdirectives cannot open new blocks.
-In other words, nested directive blocks are not supported.
-If a directive block is
-empty, the curly braces should be omitted entirely.
+If a directive block is empty, the curly braces should be omitted entirely.

 ## Environment Variables {#env}